Sledding and Snow Play in Mammoth Lakes

 All courses need to stay away from trees and run-outs that end on town roads.
 Your head hitting a tree would kill you or your kids, so take helmets and beware!

-Let’s take a look at some of the places you can go to sledding here in town.
-First up is the easiest option: go sledding in your backyard or a hill near your condo area.
+Let’s take a look at some of the places you can go sledding here in town.
+First up is the easiest option: go sledding in your backyard or a nearby hill.

-We made this sled run (in the image above) during the Christmas Eve Blizzard of 2008.
-A steep little hill with a clean run out into deep powder.
+We made this sled run (as shown in the image above) during the Christmas Eve Blizzard of 2008, a steep little hill with a clean run out into deep powder.
 Look around, and you should be able to see lots of sledding options.
 Just make sure they have a safe run out.

 ________________________

-For more information, here is a link to the Mammoth Mountain page on the Tube Park.
+For more information, please visit the Mammoth Mountain Tube Park page.

 The Church Sled Site